Emerald Ash Borers destroying TN ash trees - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) – The Emerald Ash Borer was discovered in Tennessee in the Knoxville area in 2010.
 12 years later, the invasive species has spread from East to West, killing ash trees in its path.

 For several years the state put quarantines in place to restrict the movement of materials like logs, firewood, and nursery stock, that could carry the bugs or larvae.
-But, it was no use.6 Things to Know about the emerald ash borer
+But, it was no use.Tackling Invasive Carp in Tennessee

 “The white flag has been thrown up,” explained Tim Phelps, Tennessee Department of Agriculture, Division of Forestry Public Information Officer.
 The Emerald Ash Borer is here to stay.
 And, there are things that homeowners need to know about how to protect, if they want to protect a tree, as well as landowners.”